ADO.NET Tutorial

 DataSet dataSet = new DataSet();

-dataAdapter.Fill(dataSet, "Employees");
+dataAdapter.Fill(dataSet, "Students");

-foreach (DataRow row in dataSet.Tables["Employees"].Rows)
+foreach (DataRow row in dataSet.Tables["Students"].Rows)

 {